 Call it pride in our homegrown heroes, but we’re thoroughly convinced that some of the world’s best jewelry designers hail straight from the Middle East.
 Between Lebanon being a hotbed of local talent and the rise of emerging labels from Dubai, Arab jewelry designers are topping our favorites list.
-From the ultra-complex and thoughtful work of Lebanese designer Gaelle Khouri and the minimalist excellence of Omani brand HAK The Label to Donna Hourani’s “It” factor accessories, these are the ten jewelry designers and brands we currently have our eye on.
+From the ultra-complex and thoughtful work of Lebanese designer Gaelle Khouri and the minimalist excellence of Omani brand HAK The Label to Donna Hourani’s “It” factor accessories, these are the 11 jewelry designers and brands we currently have our eye on.

 This “It” jewelry label of the moment – worn frequently by influencers like Karen Wazen and the designer’s sister Dana Hourani – needs to be on your radar, like, yesterday.
-Since Donna Hourani launched her eponymous label two years ago, she has received a lot of her attention due to her sleek, minimalist designs.
+Since Donna Hourani launched her eponymous label three years ago, she has received a lot of her attention due to her sleek, minimalist designs.
 Lately, we’ve noticed she’s been adding more color into her work, which has worked to only increase the desirability of her gorgeous pieces.